@tokenring-ai/scripting

 headless: this.agent.headless,

-command: `/work ${message}\n\nImportant Context:\n${context}`,
+message: `/work ${message}\n\nImportant Context:\n${context}`

 }, this.agent, true);